 - 1 cup Sugar

-- 1 tbsp.
+- ½ tbsp.
 Cardamom powder

 - 3 tbsp.
 Ghee

-How to make Sooji ki Kheer | Rava Kheer Recipe
+How To Make Sooji ki Kheer | Rava Payasam Recipe

 - Bring milk to boil and reduce the flame.
 By continuously stirring the milk add semolina.
 Stir for 2-3 minutes.

 - Now add cardamom powder and sugar.
-Cook for 2-3 minutes till sugar gets dissolved.
+Cook for 2-3 minutes till sugar gets completely dissolved.
 Turn off the flame and cover with a lid.

-- Garnish the kheer with the remaining half of fried cashews and ghee while serving.
+- Garnish the kheer with the remaining half of fried nuts, ghee and dry rose petals before serving.
 Serve warm or cold.